pu758614/conquer_bible/phpMyAdmin/doc/html/_sources/faq.txt

 The first things to check (or ask your host provider to check) are the values of ``max_execution_time``, ``upload_max_filesize``, ``memory_limit`` and ``post_max_size`` in the :file:`php.ini` configuration file.
-All of these settings limit the maximum size of data that can be submitted and handled by PHP.
+All of these three settings limit the maximum size of data that can be submitted and handled by PHP.
 Please note that ``post_max_size`` needs to be larger than ``upload_max_filesize``.
 There exist several workarounds if your upload is too big or your hosting provider is unwilling to change the settings:

 * Look at the :config:option:`$cfg['UploadDir']` feature.
-This allows one to upload a file to the server via scp, FTP, or your favorite file transfer method.
+This allows one to upload a file to the server via scp, ftp, or your favorite file transfer method.
 PhpMyAdmin is then able to import the files from the temporary directory.
 More information is available in the :ref:`config`  of this document.
 * Using a utility (such as `BigDump